ransaked1/dbrealestate/README.md

 ## Getting Started

 ### Prerequisites
 To create a dynamic environment for MySQL and phpMyAdmin we will use Docker.
-You can find how to install it on Linux in this guide: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04
+You can find how to install it on Linux in this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 To install Docker Compose type:
 ```